Creator13/cvanbattum.com/src/assets/mimont.md

 *Mimont* is an interactive experience which explores what kissing is supposed.
 Two players find themselves in a sea container, and they're separated by a glass panel.
-Their goal is to earn points by kissing the glass at the right places, but what happens when they end up kissing at the same spot?{.intro}
+Their goal is to earn points by kissing the glass at the right place, but what happens when they end up kissing at the same spot?{.intro}

 This physical interactive experience is meant to be deployed at festivals or popular events that attract a wide public.